codr7/eli/README.md

 ```
 `42`

-`import` may be used to pull external bindings into the current namespace.
+`import` pulls external bindings into the current namespace.
 ```
 (import f/bar)
 bar
 ```
 `42`

-The target id may be specified.
+The target id may be overridden.
 ```
 (import foo:f)
 f/bar